vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 >               * Models
 >
 >  The complete models referenced in this exercise are available in this folder location.
+>
+> **Note**: If you have trouble finding the Allfiles folder, check your Windows Desktop folder.

-Fore the purposes of this exercise, the interfaces have already been defined for each of the digital twins that will be used in the proof-of-concept, it is time to construct the actual graph of digital twins.
+For the purposes of this exercise, the interfaces have already been defined for each of the digital twins that will be used in the proof-of-concept, it is time to construct the actual graph of digital twins.
 The flow for building a graph is straightforward:

 * Import the model definitions
 * Create twin instances from the appropriate models